movietheater/movietheater/README.md

 ## Features:
 * Play movies directly from the webpage
-* Search content using either movie name, year, genre, plot, actors or resolution.
+* Search for movies using either name, year, genre, plot, actors or resolution.
 * Automatically parse torrent file names like `The.Best.Movie.Ever.2021.2160p.UHD.n0t0rr3nt-[nogrp]`
-* Automatically obtains information about the media and stores it inside database _(plot, imdb score, actors, trailer etc.)_
+* Automatically obtains information about the movie and stores it inside database _(plot, poster, imdb score, actors, genre, runtime and trailer)_
-* Automatically removes deleted media from database to ensure an updated webpage
+* Automatically removes deleted movies from database to ensure an updated webpage

 ## Requirements:
 * Free API key from (https://www.omdbapi.com) to obtain information about the media